 Register or log in to MyNCEES to download your free copy of the PE Environmental Reference Handbook.

-NCEES offers practice exams to familiarize you with the exam format and content.
+NCEES offers a PE Environmental practice exam to familiarize you with the exam format and content, including alternative item types (AITs).
 These practice exams contain questions that have been used on past exams and questions written just for study materials to give you extra practice.

 The NCEES Examinee Guide is the official guide to policies and procedures for all NCEES exams.
 Download your free copy to find out more about registering for exams and what to expect on exam day.

 Scoring and reporting

 Computer-based exam results are typically available 7–10 days after you take the exam.
 You will receive an email notification from NCEES with instructions to view your results in your MyNCEES account.
 Results include information specific to your licensing board regarding how you should proceed based on your performance.

 Learn more about the exam scoring process.